- Are there any prerequisites for applying?

-2. How many people are selected to go on each trip?
+- How many people are selected to go on each alternative break?

-3. Can I apply to more than one trip?
+- Can I apply to more than one alternative break?

-4. Do I have to fill out a separate application for each trip?
+- Do I have to fill out a separate application for each alternative break?

-7. How much does it cost to go on a trip?
+- How much does it cost to go on a alternative break?

-8. Can I pay the participation fee for a trip in installments?
+- Can I pay the participation fee for a alternative break in installments?

-12. Do I have to be there for the entire trip?
+- Do I have to be there for the entire alternative break?

-14. How do I become a Trip Director?
+- How do I become a Student Program Director?

 Are there any prerequisites for applying?

-How many people are selected to go on each trip?
+How many people are selected to go on each alternative break?

-For most of our trips there is a maximum of twelve (12) people admitted.
-Some trips have been expanded to 21 participants.
-Strong applicants who are not admitted to a trip will be placed on a waiting list and will be admitted on a space-available basis.
-We are currently are not running a bigger trips of 50+ participants (pre-COVID we had 3 bigger trips per year), but we will return to that format when we feel it safe to do so with COVID guidelines.
-On the Alternative Breaks Trips listing page, the number of participants is listed.
+For most of our alternative breaks there is a maximum of twelve (12) people admitted.
+Some alternative breaks have been expanded to 21 participants.
+Strong applicants who are not admitted to a alternative break will be placed on a waiting list and will be admitted on a space-available basis.
+We are currently are not running a bigger alternative breaks of 50+ participants (pre-COVID we had 3 bigger alternative breaks per year), but we will return to that format when we feel it safe to do so with COVID guidelines.

-Can I apply to more than one trip?
-Do I have to fill out a separate application for each trip?
+Can I apply to more than one alt break?
+Do I have to fill out a separate application for each alternative break?

-Yes, Please mark down all trips that you’d be interested in on the application.
-There is a possibility that you get chosen for more than one trip, but it is not guaranteed.
+Yes, Please mark down all alt breaks that you’d be interested in on the application.
+There is a possibility that you get chosen for more than one alt break, but it is not guaranteed.
 You will be notified if you are put on the waitlist.
 You may want to type your essay answers into a separate document and paste them into the online application form.
 Please ensure that you answer all questions thoroughly as there is a high interest in participating on these experiences.

 What is the timeline for the selection process?
 When will I know whether I have been accepted?

-The deadline for applications varies per trip; please see the Alternative Break trips listing page for these dates.
+The deadline for applications varies per alternative break; please see the Alternative Breaks listing page for these dates.
 Participants will be notified within 1-2 weeks of the application deadline if they have or have not been selected for the interview process.
 After the interview process we anticipate informing participants of their acceptance status within two weeks.
 After you have been notified, you will have approximately one week to decide whether you wish to accept the offer.
-Please note that there is also a waiting list for all trips that applicants may be put on.
+Please note that there is also a waiting list for all alternative breaks that applicants may be put on.

-How much does it cost to go on a trip?
+How much does it cost to go on a specific alternative break?

-Trips have varying costs based on housing, food, transportation, and programming supplies specific to each alternative break location and service.
-Costs currently range from $40-$800 per trip.
-Trips with airfare are more expensive.
-A typical weekend trip ranges between $40 and $100.
-A typical week-long trip ranges between $75 and $350.
-Each trip fundraises for the Alternative Breaks program as a whole so that we can continue to provide these low trip prices year after year.
-Our international trip, which is 2 weeks long, is our most expensive trip and ranges between $750-$1,200.
+Each alternative breaks have varying costs based on housing, food, transportation, and programming supplies specific to each alternative break location and service.
+Costs currently range from $25-$650 per alternative break.
+Alternative Breaks with airfare are more expensive.
+A typical weekend alternative break ranges between $25 to $50.
+A typical domestic week-long alternative break ranges between $80 to $350.
+Each alternative break fundraises for the Alternative Breaks program as a whole so that we can continue to provide these low alternative break participant costs year after year.
+Our out of the country alternative breaks, which are 1 week to 10 days long, are our most expensive alternative and ranges between $620-$650.
 Community Outreach strives to make alternative breaks affordable to a diverse range of students.
-We offer trips which range in cost and time and we strive to find the most affordable housing and transportation methods
+We offer alternative breaks which range in cost and time and we strive to find the most affordable housing and transportation methods

-Additionally, Community Outreach offers a service award and scholarship, aimed at decreasing financial barriers for undergraduate students who wish to pursue service opportunities.
-For more info and to apply: please visit: https://communityoutreach.uconn.edu/alternative-break-funding-form/
+Additionally, Community Outreach offers financial assistance, aimed at decreasing financial barriers for undergraduate students who wish to pursue service opportunities.
+Upon acceptance to an alternative break, participants will receive an email with instructions how to apply for financial assistance, if needed.

-Can I pay the participant fee for a trip in installments?
+Can I pay the participant fee for an alternative break in installments?

 The participant is expected to cover the participant fee in full and can work with the Staff Coordinator of Alternative Breaks to come up with a payment plan if necessary.